kltr123/Image-Processing-App/README.md

 # Image-Processing-App

-Develop an image processing applica�on that uses the webcam to perform several image processing manipula�ons such as image segmenta�on and colour space conversions.
+Develop an image processing application that uses the webcam to perform several image processing manipulations such as image segmentation and colour space conversions.